Typhoon Rai: International response

 Apple CEO Tim Cook has pledged to commit itself to rebuilding communities in both Malaysia and the Philippines while also providing short term relief and recovery efforts.

 Retirement

-Due to the extensive damage brought by the typhoon in the Philippines, the PAGASA announced that Odette will be stricken from the rotating list of typhoon names, and will no longer be used in the future.
-On March 21, 2022, the PAGASA chose the name Opong as its replacement for the 2025 season.
+Due to the extensive damage and high death toll that the typhoon caused in the Visayas and Mindanao, PAGASA announced that the name Odette will be retired from the rotating list of typhoon names, and will never again be used for another typhoon name within the PAR.
+On March 21, 2022, the agency chose the name Opong as its replacement for the 2025 season.

+In April 2023, the Typhoon Committee announced that the name Rai, along with two others will be removed from the naming lists.
+In the spring of 2024, the name was replaced with Sarbul, which refers to "monsoon" in the Yapese language.